 The need for special educators and other personnel in education programmes, both in special and inclusive education settings, has been increasing over time, more so after the Persons with Disabilities (PWD) Act 1995 was passed.
-Sarva Shiksha Abhiyan (SSA) has provision for eight years' of education for all children, including those with disabilities.
+This Act was replaced by the Rights of Persons with Disabilities Act (RPD Act) in 2016 which addresses 21 disabilities.
+Sarva Shiksha Abhiyan (SSA) has provision for eight years of education for all children, including those with disabilities.